mrs-brubotics/documentation_brubotics/source/Configuration_for_Manual_Flight.rst

    :align: center

 * Restart the PixHawk.
 Now when you turn off the RC transmitter, QGroundControl should report "manual control lost" and when you turn your RC back on, either it reports "manual control regained" or not.
-  In both case you should however see it working again (for example by playing with the joysticks and check if the channel monitor moves in radio).
+In both case you should however see it is working again (for example by playing with the joysticks and check if the channel monitor moves in radio).

-In the "Summary" section, you should see the same parameters as the next figure :
+In the "Summary" section, you should see the same parameters as the next figure:

 .. figure:: _static/summary_QGC.png
    :width: 800
    :alt: alternate text
    :align: center

-Now you can attach the propellers to the drone.
-You are now ready to manually teleoperate the drone via the transmitter !
+Now you can attach the propellers to the UAV.
+You are now ready to manually teleoperate the UAV via the transmitter!